 5. Due Diligence Processes on our Business Partners

-6. Compliance Checks in our Hiring Process
+6. Compliance checks in our hiring process

-7. Training and Capacity Building
+7. Training and capacity building

-In addition to this, we mandate that our people complete vendor compliance training where relevant, for example, we require all our employees (commercial, marketing, engineers etc.), who directly or indirectly support our vendor relationship with Microsoft, to complete the Microsoft Supplier Code of Conduct Training, which includes a module on human rights and fair labour practices.
+When someone new joins us to work for Noventiq, they have to complete training on our code of conduct, The Noventiq Way, as well as other mandatory compliance training and policy attestations.
+In addition to this, we mandate that our people complete vendor compliance training where relevant, for example, we require all our employees who directly or indirectly support our vendor relationship with Microsoft, to complete the Microsoft Supplier Code of Conduct Training, which includes a module on human rights and fair labour practices.

 8. Scope of this Statement

 Noventiq’s first annual Modern Slavery Statement and was approved and published in September 2021.
 This statement was approved by a meeting of the Noventiq Board of Directors on 15 September 2023.